Audrobot/Pong/README.md

 **Pause:**
 * spacebar
-* n.b.  pausing the game will not disable audio, just as taking a break from tennis practice would not eliminate backgound park ambience; this is intentional.
+* n.b.  pausing the game will not disable audio, just as taking a break from tennis practice would not eliminate background park ambience; this is intentional.

 ## Takeaways